 - Attracting and leveraging diverse staff to increase engagement to make CCH the best place to work in healthcare

-In accepting the new appointment to lead the Center, Keith Everett commented, “Altonia and I are truly humbled and honored to lead the strategic work of the Center of Equity, Inclusion, and Diversity.
+In accepting the new appointment to lead the Center, Keith Everett commented, “Altonia and I are truly humbled and honored to lead the strategic work of the [Center].
 The hardest part is recognizing that there is a need and then making a commitment to change.”

 Altonia Garrett shared, “Our outreach to communities across the DMV can have a huge impact on the knowledge of and access to our critical care services that for too long have been invisible to many minority families.
 I am proud to be the Executive Director of this new and vitally important initiative.”